Cryptocurrency: The Good, The Bad, and The Future

 3. Lower Fees & Faster Transactions

 Cross-border payments and remittances usually incur high fees and delays.
 Cryptocurrencies can reduce both the time and cost of transferring value internationally.
+Imagine sending money to a friend overseas in just a few minutes without hefty fees!

 Sources: